On the Morita invariance of Categorical Enumerative Invariants: Morita invariance of CEI

 \subsection{Homotopic DGLA's}

-One of the main difficulty in proving that CEI is invariant under unital cyclic $A_\infty$-isomorphisms is that the construction of the DGLA $\widehat{\mathfrak{h}}_\CC$ in Equation~\eqref{eq:hhat} associated with $\CC$ is {\em not} functorial.
+One of the main difficulties in proving that CEI are invariant under unital cyclic $A_\infty$-isomorphisms is that the construction of the DGLA $\widehat{\mathfrak{h}}_\CC$ in Equation~\eqref{eq:hhat} associated with $\CC$ is {\em not} functorial.
 To see this, it suffices to observe that the Mukai pairing is already not functorial on the chain-level.
-To get around this issue, in this subsection we extend the construction of $\widehat{\mathfrak{h}}_\CC$ associated with an $A_\infty$ category $\CC$ to the family version.
+To avoid this issue, in this subsection we extend the construction of $\widehat{\mathfrak{h}}_\CC$ associated with an $A_\infty$ category $\CC$ to the family version.
 Again, we shall work with $ \m(t) + \fl(t) dt$ that is a minimal, cyclic and unital pseudo-isotopy on an $A_\infty$-category category $\CC$.

 The family version of the DGLA construction is defined as follows.
 As a graded vector space, it is given by